mikemcbride/website/blog/modern-javascript/index.md

 [MDN Reference](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Arrow_functions#No_separate_this)

 Before arrow functions, we would sometimes find ourselves in a situation where you have to reassign the `this` keyword to a variable for use inside of another function.
 You see, each function has its own scope, and thus its own context for `this`.
-When you have an inner function that needs access to the `this` context from an outer scope, you're left having to some inelegant variable manipulation or using the [`bind`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_objects/Function/bind) method.
+When you have an inner function that needs access to the `this` context from an outer scope, you're left having to do some inelegant variable manipulation or using the [`bind`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_objects/Function/bind) method.
 Please bear with me as I try to explain why it is a problem before we jump in to solving this with arrow functions.
 Here's an example scenario:

 ```js
 const mike = { name: 'Mike' }